valhalla/valhalla/docs/algorithms.md

 To reduce the number of transition probability calculations, we use the
 [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)
-to avoid expanding those unlikely nodes as many as possible.
+to avoid extracting those unlikely nodes as many as possible.
 Like the Viterbi Algorithm, the Dijkstra's algorithm solves the problem in a Dynamic Programming approach.
-The advantage of the Dijkstra's algorithm is that it expands nodes in a greedy way, i.e. only expands the most likely node.
-With this strategy, when the target is found to be optimal, the rest unexpanded nodes will be just thrown away.
+The advantage of the Dijkstra's algorithm is that it extracts nodes in a greedy way, i.e. extracts the most likely node every time.
+With this strategy, as soon as the target is extracted, the optimal solution is guaranteed to be found and thus the rest of nodes can be safely thrown away.

 Before applying the Dijkstra's algorithm we should notice that our objective is to find the most likely path, whereas the Dijkstra's